Kayky: Manchester City return

+Loan to Sparta Rotterdam

+On 26 August 2024, Kayky signed for Eredivisie club Sparta Rotterdam on a season-long loan.

+Kayky made his debut for Sparta Rotterdam in a 2–2 draw on 19 October 2024.
+This was his first game in over a year since he was injured.

+New loan to Bahia

+On February 6, 2025, Kayky signed for Bahia, his second loan at the club.
+He was signed mainly as a replacement for forward Biel, recently sold to Sporting CP.
+His first match back was a 2–0 victory against Juazeirense on February 22, where he was substituted in the second half.
+He scored his first goal back at the Campeonato Baiano final against rival Vitória, tying the match 1–1 and sealing the championship for his club.

+Bahia

+On 30 June 2025, Kayky left Manchester City and signed for Bahia on a permanent deal.

 International career

 Constantly called up to trainings with the Brazil under-15 and under-17 squads, Kayky featured in two friendlies for the under-16 side in 2019.

 Style of play

 A left-footed right-sided forward, Kayky is often compared to Neymar due to his dribbling ability.
 He celebrates his goals by doing a moustache with his hand, as an honour to his father.